FelixFourcolor/And-the-glory-of-the-Lord/README.md

 * Viola: harp
 * Cello: bass + guitar

-Tranposed down 3 semitones to better fit noteblock's ranges (I do not use any mods, such as those that extend ranges).
+Tranposed down 3 semitones to better fit noteblock's ranges.
 However, a few notes still do not fit, then they are either transposed up/down an octave or played by a different instrument, depending on which sounds better to me.

 ## Play requirements
 Minecraft Java 1.20+ to play the pre-built world; 1.19+ if you build from source.